saivishwak/CelerityJs/README.md

 # Things to do
     - When state updates whole dom is updated again, need to only update the changed node and its children
+    - Router mechanism for single use pages
+    - Global state similar to redux